 SST k-ω, Low-Reynolds turbulence model

 CFX, Fluent and STAR-CCM® are the most well known commercial software.
 They are comprehensive, can be used for most applications and offer several turbulence models.
-The body-fitted mesh generation is the most time consuming operation of the whole process.
+The body-fitted mesh generation is the most time-consuming operation of the whole process.
 Easy geometries can be entirely meshed with hexahedrons.
 Meshes of complex geometries combine hexahedrons close to the walls with tetrahedrons in the rest of the computational domain.

-Intensive CFD users such as the developpers of steam turbines, gas turbines or jet engines always prefer to use their own programs, which allow faster designs, more adapted turbulence models or a better integration is the company design process.
+Intensive CFD users such as the developers of steam turbines, gas turbines or jet engines always prefer to use their own programs, which allow faster designs, more adapted turbulence models or a better integration is the company design process.
 A senior CFD Engineer can usually use different programs and knows which ones should be used to solve the problem.

-FloEFD®, developed by Mentor Graphics, combines cartesian mesh generators and solver capabilities, The
+FloEFD®, developed by Mentor Graphics, combines cartesian mesh generators and

-or Inventor ®.
+Solid Edge, Creo or Inventor ®.

 The ability to quickly simulate a fan is a strong advantage, for which only the input of the dependency between mass flows and pressure generation, inside and outside diameter, and rotational speed are required.